mirage/ocaml-cohttp/README.md

    calls to XMLHTTPRequests.
 This is used to compile OCaml libraries like the GitHub bindings to JavaScript and still run efficiently.

 You can implement other targets using the parser very easily.
-Look at the `lib/IO.mli` signature and implement that in the desired backend.
+Look at the `IO` signature in `lib/s.mli` and implement that in the desired backend.

 You can activate some runtime debugging by setting `COHTTP_DEBUG` to any value, and all requests and responses will be written to stderr.
 Further